markuched13/markuched13.github.io/posts/bof/vulnchat.md

 %30s
 ```

-So lets take a look at the stack frame
+So lets take a look at the stack layout

 ```
                              **************************************************************